IRATI/stack/README.md

 application connection is closed and the N-1 flow deallocated
    * **useReliableNFlow**: true if a realible N-flow is to be used to communicate with the neighbor IPCP (layer management)
    * **maxEnrollmentRetries**: how many times enrollment should be retried in case of failure
+   * **n1flows** (optional): how many flows will be allocated between peer IPCPs, and what are the delay/loss characteristics of each one.
+The first flow will be used for layer management and data transfer, the others just for data transfer.
+In the example configuration, two N-1 flows will be requested: one with a maximum delay of 10 ms and a maximum loss probability of 200/10000 SDUs, while the other without loss and delay guarantees.

 ##### 3.2.2.6 Flow Allocator
 Flow allocator maps allocate flow requests to a specific QoS cube, and chooses any policies/parameters